lis-epfl/depth_estimation_ros2/README.md

 - That pair likely has calibration issues
 - Consider re-running stereo calibration for that pair
 - Use larger correction values for that specific pair

+### Correction doesn't improve accuracy
+- Verify you have at least 2 distance measurements
+- Check that the linear model assumption holds (errors should follow pattern described above)
+- Try adding more measurement points to verify fit quality